media-admin/sowo/cms/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 20.5 =
+= 20.13 =

-Release date: 2023-04-11
+Release date: 2023-08-08

-Our latest release, Yoast SEO 20.5, includes enhancements and fixes to elevate your SEO journey.
-One of the most exciting updates is our improved Google SERP preview, now aligned with Google's current styling for both mobile and desktop.
-This allows you to see how well your snippets are optimized for the search result pages.
-Read all about it!
-Find out more about what's new in Yoast SEO 20.5 in [our release post](https://yoa.st/release-11-4-23)!
+Please welcome Yoast SEO 20.13!
+We've focused on enhancing compatibility and performance, making your SEO efforts smoother and more effective.
+We've also improved compatibility with WordPress 6.3.
+Find out more about what's new in Yoast SEO 20.13 in [our release post](https://yoa.st/release-8-8-23)!

 #### Enhancements

-* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.
-* Improves the recognition of keyphrases starting with a period (e.g., ".net developer") by the _keyphrase in title_ assessment.
-* Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.

-#### Bugfixes

-* Fixes a bug where a fatal error would be thrown when upgrading Yoast SEO while having Local SEO active but never executed.
-* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`.
-* Fixes a bug where posts in Elementor would persistently require an update when a related keyphrase was added.
-* Fixes a bug where the Google preview would show a duplicate slug in the breadcrumbs when the slug included encoded characters.
-* Fixes a bug where the highlighting for the _passive voice_, _sentence length_, _transition words_, and _inclusive language_ assessments would not be applied to the first sentence of a paragraph if the paragraph contained a new line character.
-* Fixes a bug where the highlighting would not be applied in the image captions in Classic editor when the match was found in the first sentence.
-* Fixes a bug where the highlighting would not be applied to the first sentence in Classic editor when an image without caption was added at the beginning of a paragraph.
-* Fixes a bug where the _passive voice_ and _transition words_ assessments would show an incorrect percentage in the feedback when a new line character was used inside a paragraph.
+* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.

 #### Other

-* Changes the last step of the `First-time configuration` to highlight the free webinar availability.
-* Drops compatibility with PHP 5.6, 7.0 and 7.1.
+* Sets the WordPress tested up to version to 6.3.

-= 20.4 =
+= 20.12 =

-Release date: 2023-03-28
+Release date: 2023-07-25

-With Yoast SEO 20.4, you can reduce your site's carbon footprint and improve your SEO with just a few clicks.
-The crawl optimization settings let you turn off crawling for certain URLs, scripts, and metadata that WordPress automatically adds.
-Previously only available in Premium, but now available for all!
-Find out more about what's new in Yoast SEO 20.4 in [our release post](https://yoa.st/release-28-3-23)!
+We've just released Yoast SEO 20.12!
+This release includes fixes and enhancements that strengthen the stability of our plugin and enhance your SEO efforts.
+Find out more about what's new in Yoast SEO 20.12 in [our release post](https://yoa.st/release-25-7-23)!

 #### Enhancements

-* NEW in Free: Adds the crawl optimization features to Yoast SEO Free, enabling 13M+ users to reduce their website's carbon footprint!
+* Adds `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, `utm_content`, `gclid` and `gtm_debug` to the default allowlist for the "Remove unregistered URL parameters" setting.

 #### Bugfixes

-* Adds a hook to adapt the meta query used to filter the post overview based on the focus keyphrase.
-* Fixes a bug where a fatal error related to HelpScout would be thrown when using a version of a Yoast add-on older than 2 years.
+* Fixes a bug where an error would appear in `debug.log` when saving a draft or updating a post in Elementor.
-* Fixes a bug where a PHP warning would be thrown when exporting Yoast settings.
+* Fixes a bug where the controls for the _FAQ_ and _how-to_ blocks would be not shown when running Gutenberg versions >= 15.2.
-* Fixes a bug where the Google preview in the Block editor would show the post ID in the breadcrumbs when creating a new post, or it would show the slug twice or show `auto-draft` when creating a new page or custom post.
-This would only happen before (auto-)saving the post.
-* Fixes a bug where the _previously used keyword_ assessment would potentially link to an empty page of results when the focus keyphrase had been used across different post types.
+* Fixes a bug where the duration text of the _how-to_ block would be output in the user language instead of the site language.

 #### Other

-* Sets the WordPress tested up to version to 6.2.
+* Updates the verification link to the Google Search Console in the Site connections section in Settings.
+* Improves the copy in the final step of the first time configuration.
+* Updates copy of our free webinar notification.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).